alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-furs-skins-and-other-agricultural-products.markdown

 You need permission to export animal by-products, for example:

-* skins, hides and wool
+* skins, hides, leathers and wool
 * bones, carsasses, blood and gelatin
 * manure
 * semen, ova, embryos and other germplasm from cattle or pigs